Freedom-Windows-Team/Lindows_11.1/README.md

 In order to save time downloading language packs and input methods.
 Lindows 11.1 has got all language packs and font files for all the languages provided in windows built-in, just like macOS.

-In addition to that, we have built-in quite a few third-party applications, resulting in a large image that is even larger than the original.
+In addition to that, we have embedded quite a few third-party applications, resulting in a file size that is even larger than the original.

-However, unlike Microsoft's approach of bundling software, we were extremely conscious of the cleanliness of the system while bundling third-party applications.
+However, unlike Microsoft's approach of bundling software, we were extremely conscious of the cleanliness of our system.

-There's a lot of software that I think is great, but not everyone in the world needs, available as installers in the system.
+The apps that I think are great but not everyone in the world needs, will be available as installers in the system.

 They just stay there quietly, not asking no answering.
-But once you ask, they respond quickly!
+But once you ask, they'll immediately respond!

-Moreover, it supports batch deletion with a single click, so users don't need to manually click on them to remove them one by one.
+Moreover, it supports batch removal with a single click, so users don't need to manually click on them one by one to remove them.

 Isn't it convenient?

-If necessary, you can leave a message in [discussions](https://github.com/Freedom-Windows-Team/Lindows_11.1/discussions) to ask me for a compact version of Lindows 11.1 image.
+If needed, you can leave a message in [discussions](https://github.com/Freedom-Windows-Team/Lindows_11.1/discussions) to ask me for a compact version of Lindows 11.1 image.

 # Join us